klaytn/klaytn-docs/docs/klaytn/why-klaytn.md

 ### Transparency, Security and Decentralization

-- Everyone can request transactions and retrieve and validate every transaction execution results on the blockchain.
+- Everyone can request transactions and retrieve and validate every transaction execution result on the blockchain.
 - Klaytn is a decentralized network and no single malicious node breaks the data integrity.

 ### Governance by Enterprises